-Call for electric cars to be excluded from UK car parks
+Call for car park designs to evolve due to heavier electric cars

 Many multi-storey car parks designed for cars of 1960s and 1970s

-An influential group has called for heavy electric cars to be banned from older-style car multi-storey parks in the UK which cannot bear their weight.
+An influential group has called for the structural design of many of Britain’s multi-storey car parks to be “carefully considered” amid fears that older designs cannot cope with the weight of electric vehicles.

-The Institution of Structural Engineers wants limits to be imposed on the batteries of electric cars alone now weighing around 500kg.
+New guidance from The Institution of Structural Engineers calls for the car park design to evolve to cope with bigger, heavier electric cars, some of which have batteries which can weigh around 500kg.

-The group has flagged that the greater weight is putting strain on car parks that were built in the 1960s and 1970s for cars of that day and age.
+Ten experts contributed to the guidance, which flags that the greater weight is putting strain on car parks that were built in the 1960s and 1970s for cars of that day and age.

-Institution chief Chris Whapples, who is an overseeing consultant for a review, told the Telegraph on Monday that many of the 6,000 multi-storey car parks across the UK could be under pressure.
+Institution Fellow, Chris Whapples, who is an overseeing consultant for the guidance, told the Telegraph on Monday that many of the 6,000 multi-storey car parks across the UK could be under pressure.

 “Potentially if we just ignore this issue then we could have a partial collapse,” he said.